-- Reflects the general, traditional pattern of buildings and spaces in the heritage area, especially in scale and proportion, although there is some scope for modern architectural innovation provided that it reflects the character of Haworth Brow. - Reflects local 'roofscapes'. - Uses materials (including on external ground surfacings) reflective of those used presently in that particular part of the heritage area, with particular preference for traditionally used materials, in order to strengthen the textural grain of the heritage area. - Preserves the area's remaining cobbled surfaces. - Maintains and respects the significant views and vistas into, out of and through the area.
+- Reflects the general, traditional pattern of buildings and spaces in the heritage areas, especially in scale and proportion, although there is some scope for modern architectural innovation provided that it reflects the character of the area in question. - Reflects local 'roofscapes'. - Uses materials (including on external ground surfacings) reflective of those used presently in that particular part of the heritage area, with particular preference for traditionally used materials, in order to strengthen the textural grain of the heritage area. - Preserves the area's remaining cobbled surfaces. - Maintains and respects the significant views and vistas into, out of and through the area. - Retains surviving historic buildings and historic architectural building and other features including fencing